 Coordinator - Bob Marini.
 The Comparative Medicine Seminar Series is the primary vehicle for didactic education of the biomedical research enterprise as it pertains to experimental animals.
 It is held weekly throughout the year and is organized according to species with periodic special topics.
 Meets Mondays at 1-2 PM , in the DCM Conference Room (16-802).
 Attendance is mandatory.
 Speakers are predominantly members of the Division; fellows are expected to present seminars on a rotating basis.

-Coordinators – Nicola Parry, Suresh Muthupalani.
+Coordinators – Suresh Muthupalani and Vasu Bakthavatchalu.
 The CPC aims to enhance your understanding of clinically relevant pathology, as well as helping to expose you to as much “classic” exam-style pathology as possible in preparation for the ACLAM board certification examination.
 The pathologist typically drives the session, although the exact format may vary from a session that requires advance preparation on your part, to one that requires you to merely interact on the day, with no preparation required (interactive quiz sessions, for example).
-Meets Mondays at 2 PM (following the Comparative Medicine Seminar Series) in the DCM Conference Room (16-802).
+Meets bi-weekly, Mondays at 2 PM (following the Comparative Medicine Seminar Series) in the DCM Conference Room (16-802).
 Attendance is mandatory.

 Coordinators- Zhongming Ge, James Fox.
 The DCM Research Journal Club meets every other week during the academic year (not during the summer) in 16-802.
 It lasts approximately 1 hour, and will be scheduled to avoid conflicts with other regularly scheduled meetings and events.
 Every other Friday from 1:30-2;30 PM is the typical time slot.
 Total contact time is approximately 20 hours each year.
 Attendance is mandatory for DCM Fellows.